 Martin Williams

 Martin has been an articulate advocate for psychedelic medical research and the evidence-based clinical translation of psychedelic-assisted therapies for almost twenty years.
-He has co-authored numerous academic papers providing an Australian perspective on psychedelic therapies, including an influential Perspectives paper in Frontiers in Psychiatry, and was co-editor of the special topic issue of Frontiers, Beyond Psilocybin: Exploring the Clinical Potential of Novel and Alternative Psychedelics.
-Martin has an ongoing interest in contributing to the careful, pragmatic translation of psychedelic medicine from research to clinical practice.
+He has co-authored numerous academic papers providing an Australian perspective on psychedelic therapies, including an influential Perspectives paper in Frontiers in Psychiatry, and was lead co-editor of the special topic issue of Frontiers, Beyond Psilocybin: Exploring the Clinical Potential of Novel and Alternative Psychedelics.
+Martin remains committed to the careful, pragmatic translation of psychedelic medicine from research to clinical practice.

 Connect: www.prism.org.au